Koç University

 Koç University (Koç Üniversitesi) is a private non-profit research university in Istanbul, Turkey.
-It started education in temporary buildings in İstinye in 1993, and moved to its current Rumelifeneri campus near Sarıyer in 2000.
-Koç University currently consists of Colleges of Social Sciences and Humanities, Administrative Sciences and Economics, Science, Engineering, Law, Nursing and Medicine.
+Koç University comprises the Colleges of Social Sciences and Humanities, Administrative Sciences and Economics, Science, Engineering, Law, Nursing and Medicine.
 Koç University offers 22 undergraduate, 43 master's and 30 Ph.D. programs.
 The university is home to more than 8,000 students.
 The university accepts international students from various countries and has a network of over 250 partner-universities including the University of California, Northwestern University, Cornell University and Georgetown University.

 The majority of classes at Koç University, exceeding 95%, are taught in English, with only a few exceptions in the School of Law and the School of Nursing.

 History

 The university first began operations in 1993 in converted factory buildings in İstinye, Sarıyer.
 After the university moved to its new home at Rumelifeneri, the Istinye campus was remodelled to serve as a high-end conference and training center.
 Koç University's additional campuses and locations include the West Campus dormitories and residences in Rumelifeneri, Sarıyer; Koç University Hospital in Topkapı; ANAMED in Beyoğlu; KWORKS in Şişli, Istanbul; AKMED in Antalya; and Vehbi Koç Ankara Studies Research Center in Ankara.
 Koç University's central campus at Rumelifeneri is located north of Istanbul, overlooking the Bosphorus and the Black Sea.
 The campus has 60 buildings, covering 230,000 square meters of built area.

 The Koç University Suna Kıraç Library has five branches and holds some 322,000 print volumes plus nearly 160,000 ebooks and 64,000 online serial titles.
 The library also holds about 2,000 rare materials in the areas of Ottoman and European history, literature and religion.